-The Board has a comprehensive suite of Risk Management Policies (collectively, the "Policies") to ensure that all material risks which the Company is exposed to are well understood and managed.
-The Board reviews and approves these Policies at least annually to ensure they remain appropriate.
+The Board has a comprehensive suite of Policies to ensure that all material risks which the Company is exposed to are well understood and managed.
+The Board reviews and approves these Policies, at least annually, to ensure they remain appropriate.

-The Board has charged the CRO with responsibility over the effective implementation of the Company's risk policies and to ensure each Policy is kept up to date.
+The Board has charged the CRO with responsibility over the effective implementation of the Company's risk policies and to ensure each Policy is kept up to date, as detailed in section 4.2 Risk Mitigation in the Organization.

-The CRO will also consider the need to establish Implementation Guidelines, as appropriate, to set out the specific procedures or methods by which each Policy is to be complied with, particularly as the Company continues to grow in size and complexity.
+The CRO will also consider the need to establish Implementation Guidelines, as appropriate, to set out the specific procedures or methods by which each Policy is to be complied with, particularly as the Company continues to grow both in size and complexity.

-On a quarterly basis, the CRO works collaboratively with each functional area to develop the CRO report to the MRC (i.e. Risk Dashboard).
+On a quarterly basis, the CRO works collaboratively with each functional area to develop the CRO report to the MRC.
 For each risk within the risk universe, the CRO report sets out their relative exposure against risk appetite, with commentary and supporting analysis over the current and forward-looking risk profile.
-As part of this, a list of top risks is also maintained and refreshed periodically.
+As part of this exercise, a list of top risks is also maintained and refreshed periodically.

 The Company's Commercial Insurers' Solvency Self-Assessment ("CISSA") Report is the final output of the self-assessment process and provides a comprehensive description of the risk management activities that occurred throughout the year and key expected future developments.
-The CISSA is subject to review and approval by the IRC and the Board prior to its submission to the BMA.
-Whilst the CISSA Report is produced annually for regulatory purposes, the underlying risk analysis that takes place at least quarterly forms a core component of the CISSA process at the Company.
+The CISSA is subject to review and approval by the Board Risk Committee ("BRC") and the Board prior to its submission to the BMA.
+Whilst the CISSA Report is produced annually for regulatory purposes, the underlying risk analysis that takes place, at least quarterly, forms a core component of the CISSA process at the Company.
 This ensures that the CISSA is embedded in the business and is used to inform decision making by Management.